Phonics, reading and handwriting

 Our school phonics schemes

-At Gurnard Primary School, we teach children in our Reception and Key Stage 1 Classes how to read and write using a synthetic approach and resources from the TES Phonics Programme.
+At Gurnard Primary School, we teach children in our Reception and Key Stage 1 Classes how to read and write using a synthetic approach and resources from the Song of Sounds Phonics Programme.

 Please click here to see a film clip demonstrating how to pronounce sounds when teaching children to read with synthetic phonics.